Ouphix/synchro-psychotherapies/steps.md

 ## Abstract
 ### Aim and Hypothesis
-The aim of this project is to evaluate if it is possible to extract automatic signals of synchrony that could predict the outcomes of a psychotherapy.
+The aim of this project is to evaluate if it is possible to extract automatic signals of synchrony that could predict the outcomes of a psychotherapy and to identify the challenges of this process.

 **Is there synchrony signals computed by [SyncPy module](https://github.com/syncpy) between a patient, his parents and a therapist ?** Could this synchrony signal predict outcomes of the psychotherapy ?
 See the full [pre-registration](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Reports/projet%20presoutenance.pdf).